jkempff/jkempff.github.io/_posts/2015-04-21-what-i-currently-like-to-work-with.md

 Besides [many other goodies][silexgoodies] from symfony2, you get [Twig][twig] as a powerful templating engine.

-The thing that got me into trying it out, was their hello world example:
+The thing that got me into testing it, was their hello world example:

 {% highlight php %}
 <?php